fgremper/CloudStudio/ApiReference.md

 BEHIND                     | New commits have been pushed to the origin and the user is directly behind.
 FORK                       | The user has made commits but new commits have been pushed to the origin in the meantime.
 LOCAL_BRANCH               | This branch is a local branch for the user.
-NOT_CHECKED_OUT            | This branch hasn’t been checked out by the user.
+REMOTE_BRANCH              | This branch only exists on the remote but not on the user's local repository.

 For the relationships AHEAD, BEHIND and FORK a distance specifies the shortest distance between the current commit for the client and the origin.